ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

-# A Graphical Notation for Designing of Ergo Contracts
+# ErgoFlow: A Graphical Notation for Designing of Ergo Contracts

 ### Why does it matter?